liuwei1997/liuwei1997.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 <br/>

 Standard Back-Projections (BPs) utilize P-phase recordings from large aperture arrays located at teleseismic distances (30°-90°) to image earthquake sources.
 However, the majority of sizable arrays are in the northern hemisphere, leaving many southern hemisphere earthquakes beyond the teleseismic range.
-To address this gap, we used core phases—specifically PKIKP and PKPab—that travel through the Earth's core to track rupture propagation during large earthquakes.
-Our results from core phase BPs applied to three well-studied events—the 2010 Mw 8.8 Chile, 2015 Mw 7.1 Southeast Indian Ridge, and 2021 Mw 7.2 Haiti earthquakes—were consistent with published BPs and/or slip models, confirming the feasibility and reliability of this method.
-Core phase BPs are particularly valuable when teleseismic arrays are unavailable and have proven effective in imaging bilateral rupture.
-See [Xu & Meng (2023)](https://doi.org/10.22541/essoar.168748471.16881949/v1) for more details.
+To address this gap, we used the core phase—specifically PKIKP—that travel through the Earth's core to track rupture propagation during large earthquakes.
+Our results from PKIKP phase BP applied to four well-studied events—the 2010 Mw 8.8 Chile,  the 2021 Mw 7.2 Haiti, and the 2021 Mw 7.4 and Mw 8.1 Kermadec earthquakes—were consistent with published BPs and/or slip models, confirming the feasibility and reliability of this method.
+PKIKP phase BP is particularly valuable when teleseismic arrays are unavailable and have proven effective in imaging bilateral rupture.
+See [Xu et al. (2025)]([https://doi.org/10.22541/essoar.168748471.16881949/v1](https://doi.org/10.1029/2025JB031667)) for more details.
 </div>
 <br/><br/>